xiaofan2406/nidalee/README.md

 yarn build # create a minified production build for the library

-yarn docs # create a minified production build for the documentation app
+yarn docs:build # create a minified production build for the documentation app

-yarn start # start a localhost server serving the documentation app
 ```